Richard Curle: 1912–1923

 Curle first met Joseph Conrad in November 1912.
-He had written an article on Conrad's work, focusing particular on Nostromo, for that month's issue of Rhythm, which was shown to Conrad by Edward Garnett.
+He had written an article on Conrad's work, focusing in particular on Nostromo, for that month's issue of Rhythm, which was shown to Conrad by Edward Garnett.
 He had also, the previous year, reviewed Conrad's Under Western Eyes for The Manchester Guardian, querying Conrad's turn to modernism and noting similarities with Fyodor Dostoevsky's Crime and Punishment.

 After they met at a lunch hosted by Garnett at the Mont Blanc Restaurant, they entered into a mutually beneficial relationship in which Curle would write extensively about Conrad's work.
 In July 1913 Conrad wrote to Curle to express his support for Curle's then-forthcoming study of Conrad's work, saying that he had asked Doubleday, his American publisher, to consider publishing Curle's study, in order that Curle might be able to publish studies of other European authors in the United States.
 Conrad viewed Curle's study as a work that would introduce him to the American market, without pigeonholing him as a mere writer of nautical fiction.
 Curle, for his part, benefited financially from the works he published based on the access Conrad granted him.

 Along with Francis Warrington Dawson, Curle supplanted Ford Madox Ford as a member of the circle surrounding Conrad.
 While Conrad had seen Ford, who came to know him before his literary success, as an equal, he saw Curle, who he met only after achieving fame, as more of a disciple.
 Conrad came to see Curle as a James Boswell to his Samuel Johnson.
 Conrad's biographer Frederick R. Karl identifies Curle as one of several "substitute 'sons'" who gathered around Conrad in the 1910s, also including Dawson, Hugh Walpole and Georges Jean-Aubry.
 Alongside Walpole and Jean-Aubry, Curle was one of a number of younger men who wrote favourably about their friend Conrad.
 Curle would become a constant companion to Conrad in his later years.
 Conrad ridiculed Curle's book collecting, but nonetheless indulged him by providing him with signed first editions.
 Conrad's son John Conrad describes his father's growing closeness with Curle as occurring simultaneously with the decline of his friendship with Garnett, and argues that Curle was not simply a reader and advisor to Conrad but was also valued for his observations on his travels and "his ability to create a word-picture of a place or situation".
 The younger Conrad attests that "Dick, as we called him, became part of the family and was a frequent and very welcome visitor whenever he was in England", and came to be his father's closest friend.
 Karl described Curle as "stable, old-fashioned in his attitudes, very much a preserver of the proprieties, and a steadying force upon Conrad."